Free Walking Tour Berlin

 The Context: Post-WWII Germany

-Following the end of World War II in 1945, Germany was divided into four occupation zones controlled by the victorious Allied powers: the United States, Soviet Union, United Kingdom, and France.
-Berlin, the capital of Germany, was also divided into four sectors, even though it was located deep within the Soviet-occupied zone.
+Following the end of World War II in 1945, Germany was divided into four occupation zones controlled by the victorious Allied powers: include the United States, Soviet Union, United Kingdom and France.
+Similarly to Potsdam, the capital of Germany – Berlin was also divided into four sectors, although this city was situated as far from the Western Allies as possible.

 The Allied Response